aspencoyle/aspencoyle.github.io/_posts/2024-11-01-November_posts.md

 I also created a prelim invite list for my eventual thesis presentation (once that gets scheduled)!

-Goals:
-    - Schedule committee meeting (waiting to hear back from Chelsea)
-    - Continue reading Linux book
-    - Grade FISH 250 Lab 05
-    - Prep for Lab 07

 **Monday, November 4**

 Meetings all day today.
 Really enjoyed Grace's presentation during lab meeting, sea stars (and her research) are so neat.
 Did a bit of grading for Lab 05 too!

 Also chatted with Libby about jobs, got some good advice and leads!

+**Thursday, November 7**

+Well, there certainly are weeks when decades happen, huh?
+Or, to move from the political analogy to the biological, the equilibrium certainly is punctuated from time to time, huh?

+Feeling not great.
+Some bat-wielding transphobes apparently have been driving around Cap Hill attacking trans people.
+Some friends got attacked on their way home from karaoke.
+Things suck sometimes.

+But even in the deterioration and hate, there's science to be done.
+Got basically nothing done Tuesday or Wednesday, but taught labs today and did grading.
+Fully finished Lab 05

+Goals:
+    - Schedule committee meeting (waiting to hear back from Chelsea)
+    - Continue reading Linux book
+    - Grade FISH 250 Lab 06